Embed This Data

 - FDI Inflow:

-Macau’s economy has been rated “mostly free” throughout its history in the Index.
-The free port city has long benefited from global trade and investment.
-The entrepreneurial environment is generally efficient and streamlined, and property rights are relatively well respected.
 The services sector accounts for almost 90 percent of GDP and over 70 percent of total employment.
-Investment in resort and entertainment projects and related infrastructure has transformed Macau’s small economy into one of the world’s leading tourism destinations.
+Investment in resort and entertainment projects and related infrastructure has transformed Macau into one of the world’s leading tourism destinations.

-Macao has a 0 percent average tariff rate and few non-tariff barriers.
-There are few restrictions on foreign investment.
-The small financial system, dominated by banks, functions without undue government influence.
-Credit is allocated on market terms, and relatively sound regulation and supervision assure free flows of financial resources.
-Easy access to financing is available for private-sector activity.
+Trade is extremely important to Macau’s economy; the value of exports and imports taken together equals 115 percent of GDP.
+The average applied tariff rate is 0.0 percent.
+There are few nontariff barriers to trade, and Macau is relatively open to foreign investment.
+The small financial system functions without undue government influence.
+Credit is allocated on market terms, and relatively sound regulation assures free flows of financial resources.